Avinash110/Illumio-Coding-Assignment/Readme.md

 Regarding the team preference:

 	1 - Data Team: Data team because I have 2 years experience in the capacity of Data Engineer, I have worked on entire data pipeline from collecting data to data visualization.
-More of the details can be found on my resume or you could also check my LinkedIn profile: [Avinash Bhojwani](https://linkedin.com/in/avinashbhojwani11)
+More of the details can be found on my resume or you could also check my LinkedIn profile: https://linkedin.com/in/avinashbhojwani11

 	2 - Platform Team: I have experience in building framework in NodeJS on top of Express framework which handled routing of requests, request authorization, oauth authentication, caching module.
 I have also worked building API's in NodeJS which executed queries on database and returned the data to client for rendering data visualization components.